infinity0/msg-notes/causal/02-consistency.rst

 to *guarantee* that our own explicit acks are fully-acked.
 This avoids the Byzantine agreement problem.

-We *could* provide a guarantee even in the case of explicit acks, though.
-In the next chapter, we'll talk about heartbeats, which as hinted before, are automatic explicit acks, that result in an infinite sequence of mutual acks.
-But, this is unsuitable for some high-latency or asynchronous protocols, so we allow for the option to omit heartbeats, and talk about these separately.
+A related concept that *does* provide a guarantee for explicit acks, is :ref:`heartbeats <heartbeats>`.
+These can be thought of as automatic explicit acks that result in an infinite sequence of mutual acks.
+But their purpose is to ensure freshness rather than consistency, and their cost may be unsuitable for some asynchronous protocols.
+So we omit them here, and talk about them separately as an optional feature.

 The resend/dedupe scheme outlined above is quite minimal in the messages it chooses to resend.
 Of course we may do more active resending; however this may